 Project Place Employed to Help Clean the Park

-The Charlesgate Alliance is again employing Project Place for the summer of 2021 to help supplement what the Department of Conservation and Recreation does to keep the Charlesgate area clean.
-This is the third summer Project Place has been hired.
+The Charlesgate Alliance is again employing Project Place for the summer of 2022 to help supplement what the Department of Conservation and Recreation does to keep the Charlesgate area clean.
+This is the fourth summer Project Place has been hired.

 Unsightly Fence Removed